com-lihaoyi/mainargs/readme.md

 - `customName`/`customNames` and `customDoc`/`customDocs`: allows you to
   override the main method names and documentation strings at runtime.
 This allows you to work around limitations in the use of the `@main(name = "...", doc = "...")` annotation that only allows simple static strings.

+- `sorted: Boolean`: whether to sort the arguments alphabetically in the help text.
+Defaults to `true`

 ## Custom Argument Parsers